Here you can find out about your MSPs' political activities and how to get in touch with them.

 Michael is a member of the following Cross-Party Groups:

-The Cabinet Secretary for Justice (Michael Matheson)
+The Cabinet Secretary for Transport, Infrastructure and Connectivity (Michael Matheson)

 That the Parliament agrees that the Historical Sexual Offences (Pardons and Disregards) (Scotland) Bill be passed.